rsdoiel/stn/README.md

 	Realized I need to keep some backward compatibility for my parse so I don't have to rewrite/edit my ascii timesheet file.

-In the last entry starting with "Realized" the parse could either associate that entry with the 1:00 until 3:00 time range or just ignore it.
-In my current job's time system they want only a short description so I just ignore it but it's in my log for my own benefits.
+In the last entry starting with "Realized" is skipped in parsing because it is neither a date or time entry.

-## notes on keeping it simple
+## Rational

-Over the years I use various ASCII notation systems to produce web pages for projects and the nice thing about Simple Timesheet Notation is that is very limited in it's assumption.
+Over the years I've use various ASCII notation systems to produce web pages for projects and the nice thing about Simple Timesheet Notation is that is very limited in it's assumptions.
 It is limited enough to be quickly to typed while being easy to read.
 It doesn't conflict with the ASCII notation system de-jour.
 E.g. This notation can co-exist in a Markdown or Textile format document.

 # output of notation

-In recent years I've found outputting data structure in JSON convenient regardless of programming language I'm working in.
-It seems like a good idea then to focus this document on what data structure would be produce rather then how to send this data into another system (that will very of course on the system being integrated, e.g. Harvest, Basecamp).
+In recent years I've found outputting data structures in JSON convenient regardless of programming language I'm working in.
+It seems like a good idea then to focus this module on generating JSON structures from the parsing process.
+Then wiring up the connection between a time tracking system (e.g. Basecamp, Harvest) is reasonably easy to do and maintain.
 The simplest useful JSON object generated from the previous example could look like

 	{
 		"11/19/2011": {